Battle of Long Tan: Communist forces

 The principal communist units in Phước Tuy were main forces from the 274th and 275th Regiments of the VC 5th Division.
 Under command of Senior Colonel Nguyen The Truyen, the division was headquartered in the Mây Tào Mountains.
 Operating in Phước Tuy, Biên Hòa and Long Khánh Provinces, it comprised both South Vietnamese VC guerrillas and North Vietnamese People's Army of Vietnam (PAVN) units.
 Given the task of isolating the eastern provinces from Saigon by interdicting the main roads and highways, including National Routes 1 and 15 and provincial routes 2 and 23, it proved a major challenge to Army of the Republic of Vietnam (ARVN) units that ventured into the province, demonstrating a capacity to mount regimental-size ambushes.
 The 274th Regiment was the stronger and better trained of the two.
 Based in the Hát Dịch in north west Phước Tuy with three battalions—D800, D265 and D308—it numbered 2,000 men.
 The 275th Regiment was based in the Mây Tào Mountains and mainly operated in the east of the province.
 Commanded by Senior Captain Nguyen Thoi Bung (aka Ut Thoi), it consisted of three battalions—H421, H422 and H421—with a total of 1,850 men.

 In support was an artillery battalion equipped with 75 mm recoilless rifles (RCLs), 82 mm mortars, and 12.7 mm heavy machine-guns, an engineer battalion, a signals battalion and a sapper reconnaissance battalion, as well as medical and logistic units.
 Local forces included D445 Battalion, which normally operated in the south and in Long Khánh.
 Under command of Bui Quang Chanh (alias Sau Chanh), it consisted of three rifle companies—C1, C2, C3—and a weapons company, C4; a strength of 550 men.
 Recruited locally and operating in familiar terrain, they possessed an intimate knowledge of the area.
-Guerrilla forces numbered 400 men operating in groups of five to 60, with two companies in Châu Đốc district, one in Long Dat, and a platoon in Xuyên Mộc.
+Guerrilla forces numbered 400, operating in groups of five to 60, with two companies in Châu Đốc district, one in Long Dat, and a platoon in Xuyên Mộc.
 In total, VC strength was estimated to have been around 4,500 men.